Search for Important Questions

 1. Elucidate the human rights in constitution.

-2. Throw light on the constitutional provision related other backward classes in Indian Constitution.
+2. Throw light on the liberalization.

 1. What is the difference between fundamental rights, legal rights, and human rights?
 Are all fundamental rights human rights?